qwertychouskie/TestOut-issues/Linux Pro.md

 - 2.1.3: Filesystem list is also outdated.
 EXT4 is the default on most systems, and fiesystems like BTRFS, XFS, and ZFS are competing for the spot for the next main Linux FS.

 - 2.2.3: The 4-partition limit does not apply to GPT disks.

+- 2.2.3 Remote Access: Both IPMI and Intel vPro/MEI/etc are notoriously insecure, and should NEVER BE RECOMMENDED.